The average employee gets around 85 emails a day. Yet most of us don’t put much time or forethought into what we actually do with those emails.

 - Clear rules.
 First, you need to have a clear, specific system in place for how to handle, categorize, and treat emails.
 There’s no one “correct” system; in fact, you and your coworkers might have radically different visions for the best way to organize an inbox.
 What matters is that your rules are formalized and unchanging, so they can be followed consistently.

 - Cleanup.
 Chances are, you’ve been using this account for years now.
 And while you could simply vow to employ better organizational habits in the future, that doesn’t do much good for the thousands of emails currently unsorted in your inbox.
 At some point, you’ll have to clean that inbox up, according to your new rules.
+For help, see our guide for how to clean up Gmail!

 - Immediate action.
 It’s not effective to procrastinate organizing your inbox, then try to resort it all at once.
 Don’t think of inbox organization as periodic spring cleaning; you need to apply your rules immediately, to every new email that comes in.
 A few seconds here and there will keep you far more organized (and less stressed) than hours of work every few months.